toeverything/blocksuite/README.md

 - Reuse multiple first-party BlockSuite editors:
   - [**`PageEditor`**](https://blocksuite.io/components/editors/page-editor.html): A comprehensive block-based document editor, offering extensive customization and flexibility.
   - [**`EdgelessEditor`**](https://blocksuite.io/components/editors/edgeless-editor.html): A graphics editor with opt-in canvas rendering support, but also shares the same rich-text capabilities with the `PageEditor`.
-- Customize, extend and enhance these editors with a rich set of [BlockSuite components](https://blocksuite.io/components/overview.html).
+- Customize, extend and enhance these editors with a rich set of [BlockSuite components](https://blocksuite.io/components/overview.html) and [examples](./examples/).
 All BlockSuite components (including editors) are native web components, making them framework-agnostic and easy to interop with popular frameworks.
 - Or, build new editors from scratch based on the underlying vanilla framework.

 > 🚧 BlockSuite is currently in its early stage, with components and extension capabilities still under refinement.
 Hope you can stay tuned, try it out, or share your feedback!